<- Back to main blog

 Now that we’ve laid out the differences between documentation in Waterfall and Agile, it’s time to weigh which methodology is better.

-If you expected a clear-cut answer to the question of which methodology is better, you might be disappointed to learn that things are not so simple.
+If you were hoping for a definitive verdict on which methodology is better, you may be disappointed to find that the answer isn’t so straightforward.

 Each methodology has its place in software development and technical writing.